syncfusion-content/maui-docs/MAUI/Maps/tooltip.md

 ![Maps tooltip appearance customization](images/tooltip/tooltip_textStyle.png)

 N>
 * The `BindingContext` of the Tooltip will be the `MapTooltipInfo`, and it has the `DataItem` property.
-This property holds the corresponding underline object for shape, bubble tooltip and holds the corresponding `MapMarker` for the marker tooltip.
+This property holds the corresponding underline object for the shape, bubble tooltip, and the corresponding `MapMarker` for the marker tooltip.

 N>
 * Refer to the `ShapeTooltipSettings` to customize the shape tooltip appearance.